 - There is unlimited device backup.

-- You can backup from Android and iOS devices.
+- You can back up Android and iOS devices.

 - A variety of pricing options makes it easier to choose.